atom/github/docs/rfcs/XXX-pull-request-review.md

 Clicking the `+` reveals a new comment box, which may be used to submit a single comment or begin a multi-comment review:

 ![single-review](https://user-images.githubusercontent.com/378023/40351475-78a527c2-5de7-11e8-8006-72d859514ecc.png)

+* If a draft review is already in progress, the "Add single comment" button is disabled and the "Start a review" button reads "Add review comment".
+* Clicking "Add single comment" submits a non-review diff comment and does not create a draft review.
+* Clicking "Start a review" creates a draft review and attaches the authored comment to it.

 ## Drawbacks